 - Athletics: Participation, honors, or distinctions as a member of a BMCC sponsored intercollegiate athletic team.

-- Community Service: Participation in a volunteer/civic activity for a BMCC department, a BMCC recognized event, or a BMCC recognized placement and project.
+- Community Service and Civic Engagement: Participation in a volunteer/civic activity for a BMCC department, a BMCC recognized event, or a BMCC recognized placement and project.

 - Leadership Training: Participation in leadership activities recognized by BMCC or the City University of New York (CUNY).